-ANDY ARMSTRONG, piano, EDWARD ARRON, cello, LUNA HAYOUNG CHOI, violin, MARIA IOUDENITCH, violin, MATTHEW LIPMAN, viola, VIRGIL MOORE, violin, BLAKE POULIOT, violin, SARA SCANLON, cello, and CARLOS WALKER, viola
+ANDY ARMSTRONG, piano, EDWARD ARRON, cello, LUNA HAYOUNG CHOI, violin, MATTHEW LIPMAN, viola, VIRGIL MOORE, violin, SARA SCANLON, cello, AMY SCHWARTZ MORETTI, violin, and NATALIE LOUGHRAM, viola

 Join celebrated pianist Andy Armstrong for Columbia's favorite chamber music series: ANDY & FRIENDS.
 Not only does Andy bring some of his internationally acclaimed musician friends together, but you'll likely feel like one of Andy's friends by the end of each performance!